arslan95/btcpayserver/README.md

 ### How to build

-While the documentation advises using docker-compose, you may want to build BTCPay Server yourself.
+While the documentation advises using docker-compose, you may want to build Blockchain Merchant yourself.

 First, install .NET Core SDK v6.0 as specified by the [Microsoft website](https://dotnet.microsoft.com/download/dotnet-core/6.0).